This article was last updated on: October 2018

 All the discussions between the allies on the new world order possibilities after the war included the return of full sovereignty to Korea.

 They had been able to keep their culture and language despite the situation they had endured.

 All this was agreed upon in 1943 in the Cairo declaration.
 They were going to be a fully independent country, and they were going to rule themselves.

 But in the immediate aftermath of the war things between the United States and the Soviet Union heated up pretty ugly.

 Distrust was the order of the day, and it was clear that the camaraderie they had shared due to the circumstances of war was going to be no more.

-The initial plan was, again, a single sovereign Korea.
+The initial plan was, again, for a single sovereign Korea.
 But since the victorious powers in charge of arranging the whole thing after the war ended were in disarray, that plan did not come to fruition.

 The whole history of how things happened is pretty interesting and extensive.
 And while I don’t claim to know it all (I wish mate, I wish), things happened more or less like this:

 A Korean faction that had seen some anti-Japanese action, and had an affinity for the Soviet Union and its ideology came to its senses and said:

 -“Mate, stuff’s messy and uncertain!
 Let’s conquer the whole peninsula right away and let it be a sovereign and united Korea, and very veeeery red”.